MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 <!-- [Map final 15] -->

 ## Keep unmatched records
 As part of the next stage (match), it's possible that not all of your data entities will be successfully matched.
 Enable **Keep unmatched records** to save all the records of your unmatched entities in your master data profile for future use.
-This option is recommended if.. [(to complete)]

 > [!div class="mx-imgBorder"]
 > ![](media/map-keep-unmatched-records.png "Keep unmatched records")